The Most Dangerous Question in Women’s Facebook Groups

 I couldn’t stop watching the same ritual unfold every week.

-A woman posts a mirror selfie with three dress options.
-A smile that begs: Please tell me I still matter.
-The comments arrive.
-Sweet lies.
-Polite diplomacy.
-And then someone tells the truth.
+A woman posts a mirror selfie with three dress options and the comments arrive with polite diplomacy until someone tells the truth.

 I’m done pretending this is normal.

-Here’s what nobody wants to admit: Most women posting “Which dress?” aren’t asking about fabric or fit.
-They’re asking if they’re still visible.
-Still relevant.
-Still here.
+Because most women posting “Which dress?” aren’t asking about fabric or fit.
+They’re asking if they’re still visible, still relevant, still here.

 We’ve weaponized sensitivity so effectively that honest feedback gets branded as body-shaming, toxic energy, mean girl behavior.
-Meanwhile, empty flattery dresses up as “support” and calls itself sisterhood.
+Meanwhile, empty flattery is called “support” and “sisterhood.”

 Because we’ve created an impossible paradox: We crave honesty and then punish the women who deliver it.